Skip to content

 Generally, the best option is to work something out to avoid the hassle and stress of going to court.
 In this case, you have a few options.

-• Debt consolidation through a debt management program, which will repay everything you owe.
+• Debt consolidation through a debt management program will repay everything you owe.
 This solution can give a solution for all your debts, including those that are still current with the original creditor.

 • Debt settlement, where you offer the collector a percentage of what you owe in exchange for discharging the remaining balance.

 If you’re trying to avoid any further damage to your credit score, consolidation is the better option.
-If you’re just looking for the fastest exit possible for the least amount of money, you may want to consider settlement.
+You may want to consider settlement if you’re just looking for the fastest exit possible for the least amount of money.

 Compare debt management and debt settlement side-by-side »